BigPolarBear1/factorization/README.md

 Update: I know it is possible what I'm trying to do in a way that would yield a superior version of NFS.
 So close.
 This last part is a bit complicated though.

+Update: It is very complicated.
+There is something going on that ties back to the first chapters of my paper.. with p+q and p*q (where p an q are factors of semiprime N) .. this relation between addition and multiplication... and goes into some really deep number theoretical stuff.
+I guess what I want to do tomorrow.. let me just write a PoC.. which will represent the final version.. with the only thing missing a function to calculate that proper k value.
+But lets just bruteforce that k value tomorrow and upload it.
+Then that is going to get me as close to a finshed PoC as I've ever been with one final challenge left to solve.
+I know it is possible.. but it is just boggling my mind right now and I dont know how long this final step will take for me to solve.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>